 The Toronto Archives holds a treasure trove of images for any Toronto history enthusiast.
 The 1.2 million photographs are housed in a climate controlled facility that reminds me of the final scene in Raiders of the Lost Ark.

 For the cyber-explorer, the online archives have almost 97,000 photos available to browse at your leisure.
 The oldest is a map of Toronto Harbour that dates back to 1792.
-You can also find a panorama shot stitched together from the oldest known photos of Toronto from 1856 of our very own neighborhood.
+You can also find a panorama shot stitched together from the oldest known photos of Toronto from 1856 of our very own neighbourhood.
 I guess that’s why it’s called old town.